 Risk factors for pancreatic cancer

 - Having inflammation of the pancreas, known as pancreatitis

 - Smoking tobacco

 - A family history of pancreatic cancer

 You may reduce your risk of pancreatic cancer by controlling some of the risk factors described here.
-Pancreatic cancer usually occurs for reasons we don’t clearly understand, however.
+Pancreatic cancer prognosis usually occurs for reasons we don’t clearly understand, however.

 Pancreatic cancer symptoms

 Pancreatic cancer has no clear early symptoms.
 The following symptoms can occur with pancreatic cancer but may also be a sign of something else.

 - Dark urine, pale stools, and yellow skin and eyes from jaundice (without pain)